heiniglab/hawe2021_meQTL_analyses/medipseq_replication/README.md

 ## Data

-The data required for the code are found in 'data/' and are the following:
+The data required for the code are found at 10.5281/zenodo.5196216 and are the following:

 * *mergeFinal_hsm_LDblock_GWASSNPs.txt*